DHTMLX/docs-diagram/docs/api/cell_manager/getsubheadercellid_method.md

 ### Returns

-The id of the cell
+The method returns the id of the cell

 ### Example